yochaigal/newschoolrevolution/_posts/2022-01-17-the-dungeon-game.md

 ---

 # The Dungeon Game
 My son is 5 this April.
 Like most kids he _loves_ games, particularly any that involve a high level of freedom along with a generous helping of pretend violence.
 Unsurprisingly, I've encouraged him to express his interests through the classic dungeon crawl, built from simple rules borrowed from indie RPGs.
 Together we build a dungeon, assemble a party, and fight monsters.
 Sometimes we give the monsters jelly beans.
 At the end we share in the spoils (for some reason, this was super important to my kid).
-If you want to read the rules, [skip ahead](#the-dungeon-game).
+If you want to jump to the rules, [skip ahead](#the-dungeon-game).

 ## What is a game?
 Ha, what a title!
 OK so here's the deal: a game is a kind of play that has semi-consistent rules.
 Easy, and no one is left out.
 That said...